lioneljwhite/ST-weatherstation/README.md

 # INSTALLATION

-1. Create a new device type (https://graph.api.smartthings.com/ide/devices)
+1. Create a new device type under the IDE

+Go to https://graph.api.smartthings.com/ide/devices (or whatever your shard is and click on My Device Handlers in the IDE's top menu)

 a) Hit the "+New SmartDevice" at the top right corner, choose a device name